-2.1 A total of 80 consultation responses were received, including formal consultation responses from a number of organisations and Statutory Consultees:
+- 2.1 A total of 80 consultation responses were received, including formal consultation responses from a number of organisations and Statutory Consultees: - Historic England Natural England Environment Agency Marine Management Organisation RSPB Isles of Scilly Healthwatch Five Islands School - Student Council National Farmers Union Isles of Scilly Wildlife Trust Cornwall Council Cornwall and the Isles of Scilly Local Nature Partnership Duchy of Cornwall Islands Partnership The Council of the Isles of Scilly Strategic Development Tresco Estates - 2.2 This included responses from 63 individuals of which all of the inhabited islands were represented.

-Natural England

-Environment Agency

-Marine Management Organisation

-RSPB

-Isles of Scilly Healthwatch

-Five Islands School - Student Council

-National Farmers Union

-Isles of Scilly Wildlife Trust

-Cornwall Council

-Cornwall and the Isles of Scilly Local Enterprise Partnership

-Cornwall and the Isles of Scilly Local Nature Partnership

-Duchy of Cornwall

-Islands Partnership

-The Council of the Isles of Scilly Strategic Development

-Tresco Estates

-2.2 We also had responses from 63 individuals of which all of the inhabited islands were represented.
 Figure 1 below shows the number and location of respondents and Figure 2 sets out the breakdown of respondents by type.
 This includes permanent residents, second homeowners or organisations.